Eczbek/xieite/docs/async/Timeout.md

 # xieite::async::Timeout
-Declared in `<xieite/async/Timeout.hpp>`
+Defined in header `<xieite/async/Timeout.hpp>`

 <br/>

-Runs a callback after a set amount of time.
+Runs a callback once after a set amount of time.
+The `operator bool` checks whether the callback has been cancelled, and the `cancel` method will immediately return to the caller thread, without waiting for the timeout to complete.
 Compile with `-pthread`.

 <br/><br/>